 - First Aid:

 - (a) Needle-stick/ broken skin/ bite/ scratch with broken skin:

 - Encourage bleeding

 - Wash injury thoroughly with warm water and soap.

 - Cover with waterproof plaster

 - (b) Eye and mucous membrane contamination:

 - Flush the area with copious amounts of running water

 - ii.
 Report Incident to Manager

 - iii.
 Contact Working Well (Occupational Health) on 0300 421 4455 between 08.30 16.30 Monday to Friday.
-Outside of these hours, contact ED at Cheltenham General Hospital or Gloucestershire Royal Hospital and additionally email Working Well workingwell@ghc.nhs.uk with your full name, date of birth, contact number and name, and details of the source patient (if known), stating clearly the nature of the contamination injury.
-Contact information for Emergency Departments and Minor Injury Units is at section 12 below and is also available on the Working Well website www.workingwellglos.nhs.uk
+Outside of these hours, Outside of these hours, please contact your local ED and additionally email Working Well workingwell@ghc.nhs.uk with your full name, date of birth, contact number and name and details of the source patient (if known) and stating clearly the nature of the contamination injury.

 - iv.
 Complete a Datix Report